About this review

 What should I compare between condo insurance companies?

-Compare interior property limits, personal property limits, liability limits, loss of use, loss assessment, deductibles, exclusions, endorsements, flood handling, claim support, agent access, and renewal process.
+Compare interior property limits, personal property limits, liability limits, loss of use, loss assessment, deductibles, exclusions, endorsements, flood handling, claim support, agent access, billing, and renewal process.

 Do I need my condo association documents before comparing companies?